 If you're anywhere near the North Vancouver area, get out to Park and Tilford Gardens... take your camera along with you.
-Such a large variety of plants, fountains, garden structures and just a divine space to lose yourself for a day.
-Stop work for now and brush up on your flower and garden photography.
+You'll find a large variety of plants, fountains, garden structures and just a divine space to lose yourself for a day.
+It's a wonderful small garden to get in some flower and garden photography .

 It's a good idea to look at your subject from all sides and you'll come up with one angle that you really like.